interNFT/nft-rfc/nft-rfc-006.md

 capabilities that can be invoked by the IID owner or its designate, using cryptographic materials defined elsewhere in the document.

-**Administered Rights**: Similarly, associated resources could specify real-world rights afforded to the IID owner or its designate, such as the digital driver\'s license or a theater ticket.
+**Accorded Rights**: Similarly, linked resources could specify real-world rights accorded to the IID owner or its designate, such as a digital driver\'s license or a theater ticket.
 The representation framework for such rights must be open ended, including both plain text statements of rights, e.g., \"The controller of this IID is entitled to ...\", or more rigorous, and computationally evaluatable RDF statements which might describe in great detail a range of benefits that accompany the basic rights of the token.

-**Attestations**: Verifiable credentials, verified claims, claim tokens as described in NFT-RFC-008.
+**Assertions**: Verifiable credentials, verified claims, claim tokens as described in NFT-RFC-008.
 This allows arbitrary, yet verifiable attestations to be made either about the asset or about the resources defined by IID references.
 The attributes represented in these claims